-As a foreign private issuer listed on the NYSE, we are generally entitled to follow the Canadian requirements, including the rules of National Instrument 58-101 and National Policy 58-201, with respect to corporate governance practices.
-We are required, pursuant to Section 303A.11 of the NYSE's Listed Company Manual, to identify any significant ways in which our corporate governance practices differ from those followed by US domestic companies under NYSE listing standards.
+As a foreign private issuer listed on the NYSE, we are generally entitled to follow the Canadian requirements to the extent not contrary to US securities laws, including the rules of National Instrument 58-101 and National Policy 58-201, with respect to corporate governance practices.
+We are required, pursuant to Section 303A.11 of the NYSE's Listed Company Manual, to identify any significant ways that our corporate governance practices differ from those followed by US domestic companies under NYSE listing standards.
 These differences can be found on our website at www.stantec.com.